padeir0/anu/readme.md

     let z = \{:*?&int &a, &b, &c}

     # frees all objects referenced by 'z'
-    for each _, index in z do
+    for range 0 to z.length as index do begin
-      begin
         let v :?&int = nil
         set z[index] <-> v
         F[v]
       end

-    # 'z' is still valid here
+    # 'z' is still valid here (it's full of nils)
   end

 proc F[?&int] do nil;